sidera-design/exec-ws/README.md

 # Condition
-This tool assumes that the workspace is set `package.json` as follows in the project root.
+This tool assumes that workspaces are set `package.json` as follows in the project root.

 ```json
 {